That innocuous little plastic box sitting in the corner could be the source of attacks on your computer

+with attacks on Linksys and Asus routers.
+There are even reports of hackers in Poland launching large-scale router attacks to get log-in details and passwords for online bank accounts.
+A router used to be simply a router but with increased services running through them they’ve become a gateway into the home and your digital life.
 And of course, all your Internet communications go zipping through your router.
 From a hacker’s perspective a router is an ideal position to listen to traffic, especially if there is more than one computer connected via the router.

 Increasing number of attacks on home routers

 In theory if a router is compromised, then a hacker is inside the firewall and can pick out credit card numbers out of emails, confidential documents, passwords, photos and just about all the digital things we hold dear.
 But are routers really under attack or is just a scare story?
 Well, it has been revealed that the NSA targets routers

 as part of its Quantum Insert programme.
 And some research suggests that as many as 70% of routers for home and small office users have some form of vulnerability.
 Certainly, according to some sources, the number of attacks on routers has been steadily increasing over the last 12 months.

 How do you protect yourself from router hacks?

+For the average user it’s actually quite difficult to detect attacks on routers.
+To get around this it’s easier to take more generic action that protects the router.
 One of the first things you could do is check which brand router you are using and then go to the manufacturer’s web site.
 If there are vulnerabilities specific to the router you use, there should be some information on the web site about firmware updates